Camille Magleby Hatfield

 Jill and I were saddened by the passing of Camille.
 She was the wife of Jill’s nephew, Jason Hatfield.
-She is a righteous woman and wonderful person as well as a model mother and wife.
+She is a righteous woman and a wonderful person as well as a model mother and wife.

 Jill and my son Doug had the privilege to build and contribute Camille’s burial casket to her family.
 I have posted some pictures of this beautiful casket below her funeral services program and obituary.